 Please bring a hand-washing unit, all food serving utensils, napkins, lights, extension cords, etc., necessary to set up your booth and serve your offering.
 If you are entering the competition, you will need four plated entries for the judges.

 The organizers will pay for your $25 application fee.
-Please print out the County form AND the booth layout pdf, complete both of them and fax them back to 808-324-6200 by April 10, 2018.
+Please print out the Food Permit , complete it and fax them back to 808-324-6200 by April 10, 2019.
 The earlier you submit the better for us to do advance marketing for you and the Festival.
 Thank you for taking time to do this so our event runs smoothly and legally.